know-ai/PyIAC/docs/user_guide_data_acquisition_system.md

         das.disconnect_opc_client()
 ```

-## Running PyHades DAS Service
+## Running PyIAC DAS Service

-At this point you already have a PyHades DAS code, just is missing run it.
+At this point you already have a PyIAC DAS code, just is missing run it.

 If everything goes well so far, just is missing to declare the environment variable *OPC_SERVER_URL*, in this case, I am using Prosys OPC Server Simulator locally.
 So we can get its url in the Status section of the app, see teh following image.